-Starting week 2: optional conversation class with our TAs using Bongo virtual classroom; link and schedule TBA.
+Starting week 2: optional conversation class with our TA using Bongo virtual classroom or similar online tool; link and schedule TBA.
 All conversation classes will be recorded and posted.
+With luck (!): after January 27 this activity will be offered in-class (FYI: there will not be an online alternative option).